“That Which Is Given to Us”

 Simone McLeod (her traditional name is Aki’-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is a Nakawe-Anishinaabe (Saulteaux) painter and poet, born in Winnipeg, Manitoba in 1962 and a member of Pasqua Nation in Saskatchewan.
 She belongs to he Name doodem (Sturgeon clan).
 She feels a special kinship with her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River "#16" First Nation) of Manitoba.
 Simone descends from a long line of Midewiwin seers and healers and artists.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.

 Zhaawano Giizhik, an American currently living in the Netherlands, was born in 1959 in North Carolina, USA.
 Zhaawano has Anishinaabe blood running through his veins; the doodem of his ancestors from Baawiting (Sault Ste.
 Marie, Upper Michigan) is Waabizheshi, Marten.
-As an artist, a writer, and a designer of jewelry and wedding rings, Zhaawano draws on the oral and pictorial traditions of his ancestors.
+As a writer and non-commercial artist and jewelry designer, Zhaawano draws on the oral and pictorial traditions of his ancestors.
 In doing so he sometimes works together with kindred artists.
 He has done several art projects with Simone in the past.

 ________________________________________________________________________________